-- We advise you to exercise a high degree of caution in Morocco because of the threat of terrorist attack against Western interests.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+- We advise you to exercise a high degree of caution in Morocco because of the threat of terrorist attacks.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - We strongly advise you not to travel to the Western Sahara because of the risk posed by landmines.
 Permission from Moroccan authorities is required before travelling to Western Sahara.

 - Australia does not have an embassy or consulate in Morocco.
-The Canadian Embassy in Rabat provides consular assistance to Australians in Morocco (except the issue of passports).
-The Australian Embassy in Paris can also assist Australians.
+The Canadian Embassy located in Rabat, provides consular assistance to Australians in Morocco.
+This service includes the issuance of Provisional Travel Documents.
+The Australian Embassy in Paris can also assist Australians in Morocco.

 - Be a smart traveller.
 Before heading overseas: